Trailer Lights and Wires

 A small version of a typical trailer wiring diagram is shown here.
 It works for most trailers.
 Click for the complete Trailer Wiring Diagrams article where you’ll find the full size diagrams and a ton of other information about trailer lights, main connectors, and wires.

 We recommend one of 3 standards for wiring.
 They are all discussed in the Trailer Wiring Diagram article.
 Follow the standards.
 Don’t just pass off the trailer lights and wires thinking that you’ll be the only one that ever uses it.
 Sure shooting, you’ll want to pull some other trailer or you’ll get a new vehicle and have to mess with all the wires again.
 In this case, standards are good.

 From the wiring diagram, use the wires that are applicable, and just leave out the rest.

 Once you know what functions to include, just lay out the lights and wires.
 Starting at the front, measure the lengths of wire, then add for some extra, and get the parts.

 Get the Needed Trailer Lights and Wires

-All the regular trailer electrical parts are easily available either at your local trailer supply store or online.
+All the regular trailer electrical parts are easily available at your local trailer supply store or online.
 For lights, I’ve found that some of the online sources have a much wider variety than the local shops.
 Try eTrailer.com for instance, and do a search for the size and type of lights you want.
-Other places like JohnsonTrailerParts.com can get something that meets your needs.
+Other places like JohnsonTrailerParts.com can get what you need.

 For other supplies, I’ve actually found that the local stores carry the right pieces most of the time.
-Things like brake controllers, for instance, because they can help you get just what you need for your vehicle.
+Things like brake controllers, for instance, because they can help you find just the right things for your vehicle.

 Tips For Building